PUNCH-Cyber/stoq-plugins-public/yara/README.md

 - `strings_limit` [int]: Limit the strings results in yara matches

+- `timeout` [int]: Time in seconds to wait for a yara scan to complete

 > Paths may be relative to the module, or a full path.